JBarrada/maus_board/README.md

 | MAUS Board      |                                              | ~$30?   |
 | TOTAL           |                                              | ~$425   |

+You can save a lot money if you already have some similar parts.
 I still don't know what to price that MAUS board at, so $30 is a placeholder.
-But you can save a lot money if you already have some similar parts.

 I chose that chassis because it was the cheapest I could find that was ready to run in 1/10 scale form factor.
 I also have CAD files for a custom mounting plate for all the electronics that you can laser cut/cnc.
 (TODO include that file).
 If you find a cheaper chassis or one that already has a brushless motor, please let me know so I can update the BOM.